dhellmann/pymotw/PyMOTW/cgitb/index.rst

    :literal:
    :start-after: #end_pymotw_header

-In the case of this code with a ZeroDivisionError, we can see that the problem is introduced in the computation of the value of ``c`` in ``func1()``, rather than where the value is used in ``func2()``.
+In the case of this code with a :ref:`ZeroDivisionError
+<exceptions-ZeroDivisionError>`, we can see that the problem is
+introduced in the computation of the value of ``c`` in ``func1()``, rather than where the value is used in ``func2()``.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'cgitb_local_vars.py', ignore_error=True))
 .. }}}
 .. {{{end}}}

-The code in cgitb that examines the variables used in the stack frame leading to the error is smart enough to evaluate object attributes to display them, too.
+The code in :mod:`cgitb` that examines the variables used in the stack frame leading to the error is smart enough to evaluate object attributes to display them, too.

 .. include:: cgitb_with_classes.py
    :literal: